Croatia Visa and Passport Requirements

 Citizens of some countries need an airport transit visa when transiting through international parts of any airports within the Schengen countries, whereas citizens of certain countries are only required a transit visa for some of the Schengen countries.
 If you are not from a Schengen visa exempt country, please check with a Croatian consulate near you.

-EU nationals and citizens of EEA (Norway, Iceland and Liechtenstein): Will need a residence permit for more than 90 days.
+EU nationals and citizens of EEA (Norway, Iceland and Liechtenstein): You will need a residence permit for more than 90 days.
 However, please note that citizens of Romania and Bulgaria will require a work permit issued by the Employment Agency.

-Non-EU nationals: Will need a visa to stay in Croatia for more than 90 days.
+Non-EU nationals: You will need a visa to stay in Croatia for more than 90 days.

 Schengen visa applications usually take 15 calendar days, but sometimes up to 45 days.
 Be mindful of the national holidays in Croatia as they may affect the processing time.
 It is recommended to submit applications at least four weeks prior to departure.